rust-lang-ua/learn_rust_together/learn.md

 - ( _audio_ ) - material to listen
 - ( _collection_ ) - list of resources
 - ( _newspaper_ ) - regularly updating list of articles
+- ( _newsletters_ ) - subscription to the regular aggregation of all Rust-related
 - ( _cheatsheet_ ) - cheat sheet
 - ( _project_ ) - project
 - ( _algo_ ) - algorithmic problems and solutions